sdttttt/ressu/wasm/README.md

 # Wasm for Ressu

-Part of the functionality of Ressu's WASM implementation, responsible for the RSS parsing work.
+Part of the functionality of Ressu's WASM implementation, responsible for the RSS parse and process work.